top of page

 Therapist

-In addition to her work with children, teens, and young adults, Leslie has a particular interest in collaborating and working separately with parents.
-She recognizes a child’s or teen’s well-being is greatly influenced by their family dynamics and strives to shape a supportive environment within the family unit.
-By working closely with parents, she empowers them to create a positive impact on their child’s overall development by helping them practice effective parenting strategies, communication skills and a deeper understanding of their child’s needs in order to build healthy family relationships.
+By working closely with parents, Leslie empowers them to create a positive impact on their child's overall development, helping them practice effective parenting strategies, improve communication skills, and deepen their understanding of their child's needs to build healthy family relationships.

 Austin Tucker, LCSW-C